AshleyRoll/cppcon21/presentation/docs/slides/040-config-fuses.md

   <!-- .element: class="fragment" -->
 - gnu:section places value in .config_registers section
   <!-- .element: class="fragment" -->
-- gnu:unused stops compiler discarding it if not referenced
+- gnu:used stops compiler discarding it if not referenced in code
   <!-- .element: class="fragment" -->